From DNA to Genomics

 Comparative genomics also has promise for better understanding the evolution of the human genome in ways that may help us fight disease.
 For example, comparative genomic research has shown that about two thirds of the genes that are associated with cancer in humans also occur in fruit flies.
 When a gene causing Parkinson’s disease in humans was added to the fruit fly genome, fruit flies acted like they had Parkinson’s.
 Unexpectedly, fruit flies, in addition to lab mice, then could become future test organisms for Parkinson’s treatments for humans.

 DNA barcoding is a new application of genomics techniques.
 The genomes of most species are more similar than different.
-For example, what distinguishes a human from a chimpanzee is only about 2% of its genome.
+For example, what distinguishes a human from a chimpanzee is only about 2 percent of its genome.
 The barcode is a short sequence of DNA of a well-known gene, selected for its ability to distinguish species.
 You can barcode an organism for a few dollars in little more than a day in the laboratory.
 This makes DNA barcoding accessible for large scale research projects.
 A consortium of researchers from across the globe have launched the International Barcode of Life that seeks to create a digital library for all life, based on DNA barcodes.

 At the Smithsonian Natural History Museum, Botanists Drs.
 David Erickson and John Kress have barcoded every plant species on a tiny island in the Potomac River, part of a global effort that may lead to use of a handheld device to reliably identify any plant you come across by its DNA.
 On a larger geographic scale, the Moorea Biocode Project, directed by Smithsonian Zoologist Dr. Chris Meyer, aims to barcode every species of multicellular organism on the Pacific island of Moorea.
 Smithsonian researcher Dr. Carole Baldwin led a project to barcode DNA for hundreds of species of Caribbean fish.
 She found that the barcodes can be used to determine the adult species corresponding to larval fish that otherwise are difficult to identify.